tenacityteam/tenacity/README.md

 Tenacity is an easy-to-use multi-track audio editor and recorder for Windows, macOS, Linux and other operating systems.
 It is built on top of the widely popular [Audacity](https://audacityteam.org/) and is being developed by a wide, diverse group of volunteers.

+**Are you coming from [Audacium](https://github.com/Audacium/audacium) or [Saucedacity](https://codeberg.org/tenacityteam/saucedacity-legacy)?
+You're in the right place!** We'd like to welcome all Audacium and Saucedacity users to Tenacity and our community.
+We've implemented new features from Audacity 3.1 to make editing easier.
+Additionally, we've preserved the themes of these two forks with only very slight modifications so they look better with our new editing features and slight track changes.

 ## Features

 - **Recording** from audio devices (real or virtual)